Preschool Field Officer (PSFO) Service

 Parents/Guardians can call a Private Occupational Therapist of choice and make an appointment for their child; a referral is not required, unless you wish to access Medicare rebates.

-Families may be able to obtain Medicare rebates (up to 5 allied health rebates per calendar year) to patients who are referred by a GP under the Chronic Disease Management Plan (CDMP) - please refer to the section “Medicare rebates for seeingtherapists
+Families may be able to obtain Medicare rebates (up to 5 allied health rebates per calendar year) to patients who are referred by a GP under the Chronic Disease Management Plan (CDMP) - please refer to the section “Medicare rebates for seeing private therapists” on our website.

 *Please Note* Children may be eligible for Community Health OT through IPC Health.

-There are criteria that must be met in order to be eligible.
-For eligibility criteria please contact your local IPC Health Service www.ipchealth.com.au/services-information/ or speak to your child’s Educators / PSFO.
+For eligibility criteria please contact your local IPC Health Service https://www.ipchealth.com.au/locations/ or speak to your child’s Educators / PSFO.

 Paediatricians